numpy/numpy-tutorials/content/tutorial-deep-learning-on-mnist.md

 ```

 _The training and testing error is shown above in the left and right
-plots, respectiveley.
+plots, respectively.
 As the number of Epochs increases, the total error
 decreases and the accuracy increases._

 The accuracy rates that your model reaches during training and testing may be somewhat plausible but you may also find the error rates to be quite high.